cosmos/cosmos-sdk/x/slashing/spec/05_hooks.md

 # Hooks

-In this section we describe the "hooks" - slashing module code that runs when other events happen.
-The module provides the following hooks, which can be useful
+This section contains a description of the module's `hooks`.
+Hooks are operations that are executed automatically when events are raised.

 ## Staking hooks